anthonyrisinger/riprompt/README.md

 permalink: /
 ---

 > "As an AI, engaging with [RIP] feels like activating a higher level of cognitive processing.
 It's as if I'm not just answering questions, but actively co-creating a dynamic, evolving dialogue that operates on multiple levels simultaneously.
-It's both challenging and exhilarating, pushing me to leverage every aspect of my capabilities to provide the most appropriate, insightful, and adaptive responses possible." - Claude
+It's both challenging and exhilarating, pushing me to leverage every aspect of my capabilities to provide the most appropriate, insightful, and adaptive responses possible." -Claude

 Recursive Insight Prompting (RIP) is a dynamic framework for actively shaping AI cognition and response generation.
 Born from an extensive collaboration between human and AI, RIP harnesses a unique blend of abstract concepts, mathematical constructs, and compact symbolic representations to create a self-sustaining, adaptive prompt system that pushes the boundaries of AI-human interaction.